-10AIR AND CLIMATE
+12AIR AND CLIMATE

-10.1 INTRODUCTION
+12.1 INTRODUCTION

 This section presents an assessment of impacts on air quality and climate arising from the proposed development, predicts the potential impacts on the surrounding environment arising from the construction and operation of the proposed development and specifies mitigation measures to reduce potential impacts where appropriate.
-The primary impact on air quality associated with this project is dust arising from the construction project.

-This chapter has been completed by the following authors:
+This chapter has been prepared by the following authors:

-- Rose Walsh PGDip Environmental Protection (Hons) Environmental Consultant ESB International; and - Paddy Kavanagh BSc PhD Senior Environmental Consultant ESB International.
+- Paddy Kavanagh BSc PhD Senior Environmental Consultant ESB International; and - Rose Walsh PGDip Environmental Protection (Hons) Environmental Consultant ESB International.

-10.2 METHODOLOGY
+12.2 METHODOLOGY

-The air and climate evaluation was deskbased and comprised of a review of maps and aerial photography to define baseline influences on air quality in study areas and the presentation of known impacts associated with the provision of overhead transmission lines and substations.
+The air and climate evaluation was desk based and comprised of a review of maps and aerial photography to define baseline influences on air quality in study areas and the presentation of known impacts associated with the provision of overhead transmission lines and substations.

-Published reports in air quality were also reviewed as follows:
+Published reports regarding air quality were also reviewed as follows:

-- Air Quality in Ireland (2010) Key Indicators of Ambient Air Quality (published in 2011) - Air Quality Standards Regulations 2011 (S.I No 180 of 2011) - Glanbia (Ballyragget) IPPC Licence
+- Air Quality in Ireland (2011) Key Indicators of Ambient Air Quality (published in 2012) - Air Quality Standards Regulations 2011 (S.I No 180 of 2011) - Glanbia (Ballyragget) IPPC Licence